 The lawyers at Sarah Leamon Law Group handle a wide variety of assault cases, ranging from simple assault, to aggravated assault, assault causing bodily harm, assault with a weapon and assault in the context of a domestic relationship, including intimate partner violence and violence between parents and children.

-Assault covers a wide range of conduct in this country.
-It is defined as any intentional act of violence towards another person that is done without their consent.
+It is important to understand that assault covers a wide range of conduct in this country.
+It is broadly defined as any intentional act of violence towards another person that is done without their consent.

 You do not need to actually engage in a prolonged physical altercation with another person in order to be charged with assault.
 You could be charged with this crime for simply touching another person, spitting at them or even gesturing in their direction.
 You could be charged even if the person is uninjured.

 If a person is charged with assault, the prosecution must prove the case against them beyond a reasonable doubt.
 They have to prove that the accused person applied force either directly or indirectly to someone without their consent, or attempted or threatened by act or gesture to apply force to another person causing that person to believe that they had the ability and intention to follow through, or while openly displaying a weapon either begged or impeded another person.

 Due to the fact that many assault allegations involve a “he said, she said” scenario, the prosecution may have a difficult time proving their case beyond a reasonable doubt.
 It will often boil down to witness statements and court-room testimony.
 Sometimes, there are competing versions of events, and it will be up to a judge or jury to determine who is telling the truth.